CONSTITUTION AND BYLAWS OF THE BLACK CAUCUS OF THE AMERICAN LIBRARY ASSOCIATION

 Marketing and Public Relations Committee

-Shall develop and implement marketing plan to maximize the promotion of the Black Caucus’ mission, vision, values, news, events and more; responsible for Caucus online presence through social media outlets, and assist other committees with marketing and public relations techniques.
+Shall develop and implement a marketing plan to maximize the promotion of the Black Caucus’ mission, vision, values, news, events, and more; responsible for the Caucus’ online presence through social media outlets and assisting other committees with marketing and public relations techniques.